-Unit 1: “Finding Our Tone” Developing skills to be proficient with a musical instrument.
+Unit 1: “Performance” Developing skills to be proficient with a musical instrument.
 Students will have the opportunity to explore, listen to and identify a variety of instruments.
 They will learn the responsibility needed to become proficient on an instrument through structured practice and performance.
 Students will develop performance skills on the piano and how to read and write music notation.

-Unit 2: “Rhythm & Pulse” This unit develops pupils’ awareness of the importance of pulse as a fundamental upon which music is built and performed.
+Unit 2: “Rhythm” This unit develops pupils’ awareness of the importance of pulse as a fundamental upon which music is built and performed.
 Students explore how rhythmic development can be used in composition while learning how to notate and perform a variety of rhythms and use them to create an original piece of music for percussion.
 Ensemble work will allow students to put their knowledge of various rhythms to use.
 In addition it serve to reinforce the most common extended techniques for the instrument.

 Unit 3: “Pitch” Students will investigate pitch, intervals and how music moves linearly.
 Using a variety of scales students examine a variety of traditional folk music from multiple cultures and how melodies are developed.
 Students will get a chance to create some of their own melodies using a variety of techniques.

 Unit 1: “Melody” Students examine melody and investigate its elements.
 Then will determine how aspects such as melodic contour and basic dynamics help convey the artist’s message.
 Student’s will also perform a solo melody on an instrument and investigate how they can improve and develop their performance technique in order to bring a piece of music to life.

-Unit 2: “Improvising the Blues” Students investigate different styles of the blues by first listening to different examples of several styles to identify key features before creating a media presentation introducing a blues artist and their music.
+Unit 2: “the Blues” Students investigate different styles of the blues by first listening to different examples of several styles to identify key features before creating a media presentation introducing a blues artist and their music.
 They then create their own original 12 bar blues song with lyrics.
 Students also perform blues scales, chords, and bass lines before performing improvised riffs and melodies over the 12 bar blues form.